jejjohnson/research_journal_v2/notes/extremes/evt_dists/pp.md

 $$

 where $f(y;\boldsymbol{\theta})$ is some parametric function in terms of the marks.
-Now, it's easier to reason about the cumulative hazard function because it's an integral of some parametric PDF which has a closed-form integral.
+Now, it's easier to reason about the cumulative hazard function because it's an integral of some parametric PDF which has a closed-form double integral.

 $$
 \Lambda(A) =\int_0^T\int_y^\infty\lambda(\tau,y)dyd\tau